jaytmiller/htc-utils/README.md

 # htc-utils
-Scripts and files related to HTCondor,  initially for AWS setup of condor_annex
+Scripts and files related to HTCondor setup and usage

+## AWS condor_annex setup on RHEL-7.6

+See aws-annex-setup subdirectory